SAP OData Beta

 Not all BW extractors are directly compatible with the OData API.
 In many cases, intermediate staging, such as CDS or ABAP, is required.
 Delta handling for BW extractors can be complex.
 While Fivetran uses the OData API to access data, the underlying implementation depends on how each extractor is designed and configured.

-Fivetran supports loading only change data from the SAP OData API, minimizing the load on your SAP system while providing efficient access to your business data.
+After the initial sync, we perform incremental updates by syncing only changed data from the SAP OData API, minimizing the load on your SAP system.

 SAP OData metadata mapping